 What is Yellow Watermelon?

-The taste of a yellow watermelon is slightly sweeter than its red cousin, and almost has touches of honey or apricot in the delicious flesh of the fruit.
+The taste of a yellow watermelon is slightly sweeter than its red cousin, and almost has tastes of honey or apricot in the delicious flesh of the fruit.
 The rind of these watermelon goes deeper into the fruit, but the uniquely colored and flavorful flesh makes it worthwhile.

 Nutritional Value of Yellow Watermelon

-Applications of Yellow Watermelon
+Using Yellow Watermelon

 Storage of Yellow Watermelon

 If you plan to keep yellow watermelon for a longer period of time, it is important to know the proper way to store them.

 - If you are storing an uncut yellow watermelon, they can be stored on the counter for 2 weeks before they begin to spoil.